-2.7 PID sensor reactivity ratios
+2.7 PID Sensor Correction Factors

 The PHD6 may be equipped with a PID (Photo Ionization Detector) sensor designed to detect Volatile Organic Compounds.
 The PID sensor employs an ultraviolet lamp to ionize the VOCs in the sample.
 The detector is then able to measure the level of the VOCs and generate a reading.